TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

       git clone https://github.com/TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual.git

-   Move or copy the entire :file:`Documentation` directory, so that the Documentation directory is a direct subdirectory of your extension, e.g.
+   Move or copy the entire :file:`Documentation` directory, so that the Documentation directory is a direct subdirectory of the extension, e.g.

    .. code-block:: bash

       cp -r TYPO3CMS-Example-ExtensionManual/Documentation <extension-directory>/

-2. Add or modify additional files
+#.
+Add or modify additional files

-   * (*required*) Make sure :ref:`composer-json` requires the correct TYPO3 version.
+   * (*required*) Make sure :ref:`composer-json` is up to date.
+   * (*required*) Make sure :ref:`settings-cfg` is up to date.
-   * (*recommended*) :ref:`gitignore-in-filenames` is useful, so you don't accidentally commit the generated documentation in :file:`Documentation-GENERATED-temp` to your Git repository.
+   * (*recommended*) :ref:`gitignore-in-filenames` is useful, in order to prevent accidentally commiting the generated documentation in :file:`Documentation-GENERATED-temp` to the Git repository.
-   * (*recommended*) :ref:`editorconfig-in-filenames` is useful, so you will use the recommended :ref:`Coding Guidelines <format-rest-cgl>` in your editor or IDE.
-You may need to set this up first (see :ref:`phpstorm-editorconfig` for PhpStorm).
+   * (*recommended*) :ref:`editorconfig-in-filenames` is useful, so the recommended :ref:`Coding Guidelines <format-rest-cgl>` will be used within editor or IDE. :ref:`phpstorm-editorconfig` contains further information for PhpStorm.

    .. code-block:: bash